 Can Thomas get anywhere close to his 2016-17 levels, when he not only averaged 28.9 points but also did so with an ultra-efficient 46.3/37.9/90.9 shooting slash?
 Or is he the damaged-goods version we saw last season—an undersized scorer who didn't wow with volume (15.2 points per game) or efficiency (37.3/29.3/89.3)?

 2. Marcus Smart (Restricted)

-The Celtics might not be incentivized to do so.
-They could want the market to determine his worth, which isn't easily calculated since he's a non-shooter who plays shooting guard in an era defined by shooting.
+Smart isn't the easiest player to price—he's a non-shooter who plays shooting guard in an era defined by shooting.
 But if you can set aside his 36.0/29.3/75.6 career slash, he intrigues from almost every other angle.